 - After submitting the EOP Financial Form, locate your 'Cover Sheet' within your applySUNY account.

-- Collect and submit the required information either directly to SUNY or to SUNY Delhi.
+- Collect and submit the required information to SUNY Delhi.

 Step 3: Free Application for Federal Student Aid (FAFSA)